 Clearly, students have a lot more coverage options as a result of the ACA.
 But how do you decide which option is best?

-If the parents’ group health insurance plan includes additional children, the payroll-deducted premium is likely the “family” rate, and it won’t go down if one child is removed from the plan.
+If the parents’ group health insurance plan includes additional children and the parent works for a large employer, the payroll-deducted premium is likely the “family” rate, and it won’t go down if one child is removed from the plan.
 In that case, staying on a parent’s plan might be the best alternative, since there would be additional premiums associated with a university-sponsored plan or coverage purchased in the individual market.

 If the student will attend college in another state, network restrictions on the family plan could result in little or no access to healthcare where the student will be living.
 In that case, it probably makes more sense to get a new health plan – either in the exchange or through the university – that includes providers in the area where the student will be living.

-If the student is a dependent on the parents’ tax return, the parents’ income is included when the subsidy eligibility determination is made.
+If the student is a dependent on the parents’ tax return, the parents’ income is included when the eligibility determination is made for premium subsidies or Medicaid.
 But students who file their own taxes may qualify for significant subsidies if they’re on a limited income.
 Or they may qualify for Medicaid if they’re in a state that has expanded Medicaid.

-The ACA allows young adults to remain on their parents’ health plan until they turn 26, and group plans with at least 15 workers have covered maternity care since the 1970s.
+The ACA allows young adults to remain on a parent’s health plan until they turn 26, and group plans with at least 15 workers have covered maternity care since the 1970s.
 But there is no requirement that those plans cover maternity care for dependents.

-HHS clarified earlier this month that dependents must have access to preventive prenatal care with no cost-sharing, but young adults who remain on a parent’s plan may not have coverage for labor and delivery.
+HHS clarified in 2015 that dependents must have access to preventive prenatal care with no cost-sharing, but young adults who remain on a parent’s plan may not have coverage for labor and delivery.
 If this is a concern, students can purchase individual coverage (on or off the exchange) or obtain student insurance through the university, as both of those options include maternity benefits.

 Most health insurance plans generally don’t cover foreign travel.
 (Emergency care is often covered, although patient and insurer definitions of “emergency” aren’t always the same, and medical evacuations are rarely covered.)